 - Accompanying the advising system at RUW are a few other initiatives through which students can obtain answers to their questions.
-One is the Questions and Answers (Q&A) session with the University President and with the College Dean that takes place every semester.
+One is the Question and Answers (Q&A) session with the University President and with the College Dean that takes place every semester.
 Outcomes of such sessions are discussed in the College Council and actions are taken as needed.
 Another is 'CBFS Care', which similarly is an online Q&A session with the Dean and HoD scheduled every week.
 The Panel appreciates the various initiatives available for students to obtain advice and answers to their questions and queries. - RUW implements a Special Needs Policy which aims at supporting students with challenges (physical or other) and ensures the provision of equal access to education to all academically qualified students regardless of their disability or differences, so that all students can contribute to, and be a part of, the university community.
-Students with special needs, who are a total of six in the College, are provided with special accommodations and arrangements that are needed to ensure their equal access to all facilities, T&L services, and/or examinations.
+Students with special needs, who are a total of six students in the College of which two are in the BNF programme, are provided with special accommodations and arrangements that are needed to ensure their equal access to all facilities, teaching and learning services, and/or examinations.
 The OSL Department is the party responsible for facilitating such required accommodations.
 As a university for women, RUW considers and integrates women's needs in all its operations and, as was reported in the virtual interviews, adjustments are made where necessary to accommodate women's special needs and circumstances, such as for example during pregnancy or childbirth/delivery. - The PowerCampus Self-Service system allows easy and rapid identification of students with low academic performance, in addition to the monitoring of their progress, where any student with a Cumulative Grade Point Average (CGPA) less than 2.0 is automatically considered as at risk of academic failure.
 The Office of the Registrar informs and sends a report to these students' advisors, so that they meet with the students, identify the problems they are having, and encourage them to engage more in the courses they are struggling in, in addition to checking if they may need any additional remedial support.
 Also, as per RUW regulations, any at-risk student on academic probation is required to sign a probationary contract and is advised to meet more frequently with their advisor and to take proactive measures to increase their CGPA.
 During College Council meetings, faculty are required to report on the status of academically at-risk students as well as the measures taken to support them.
-The Panel appreciates the early identification, follow-up, and support measures implemented at RUW to assist students at risk of academic failure. - Various mechanisms are used to assess support services provided to the programme's students, whether from the College or from the OSL.
-This is done mainly through the distribution of student satisfaction surveys and the Graduate Exit Survey.
-Findings of the student satisfaction surveys are analyzed in a report and action plan templates that include corrective actions to be taken based on the survey analyses are filled by the different departments.
-Additionally, a college improvement plan is developed to address any issues identified through the Graduate Exit Survey.
+The Panel appreciates the early identification, follow-up, and support measures implemented at RUW to assist students at risk of academic failure.